kubawen10/PasswordManager/README.md

 Instalation was tested only on ubuntu.
 If you want to install it on other systems feel free to modify the files as you need.

+You can try using build.sh but I am not sure if it works since it was done in 5 minutes in order to get better grade.
+It joins the following section into one script.

 ### Venv and requirements
 ```bash
 python3 -m venv .venv